BDC Hamburger Icon

 If you’re new to the world of GPS fleet management, you may feel overwhelmed by the industry’s jargon and vast array of options.
 Here’s a quick primer on essential considerations when choosing a GPS fleet tracking solution:

 GPS fleet management costs vary widely depending on your fleet’s size and the features you need.
-Most vendors charge monthly, with per-vehicle costs that range from $20 to $100.
+Most vendors charge a monthly fee, with per-vehicle costs ranging from $20 to $100 per month.
 Some providers offer free hardware, while others charge per user.

-These vendors have various payment options, including annual subscriptions and pay-as-you-go plans.
+These vendors offer various payment options, including annual subscriptions and pay-as-you-go plans.
 Some services require an annual or multiyear contract, but many don’t require a long-term commitment.

 GPS fleet management solutions and other types of telematics software provide real-time fleet-related notifications.
-For example, you can get notifications when a vehicle leaves your facility and arrives at its destination.
+For example, you can get notifications when a vehicle leaves your facility and arrives at its destination and receive driver behavior alerts.
+“We use telematics to track driver behavior for things like speeding, harsh braking, idling and route adherence,” noted Ari Raptis, CEO of cannabis industry logistics provider Talaria Transportation.

 Look for a platform with driver reporting functionality so you’ll receive notifications related to a specific route or driver.
 These features can be essential for fleet and asset safety and security.
 Gaining more visibility into your fleet can help you build a more efficient business.